CodingSheep/DungeonCrawler/README.md

 ## Project Plan
 ![project](https://puu.sh/u6dqd/8710624e34.png)

+## Organization
+All of the code that we wrote is in /Assets/Scripts.
+Test cases are in the unit_testing branch.
+Auto-documenter documents are in /AutoDocs.

 ## To Play
 Go to the folder labeled "Builds" and, depending on your OS, find the executable file to play the game!